ros2/design/articles/ros2_access_control_policies.md

 ### `<enclave>` Tag

 Encapsulates a collection of profiles.
-This is specific to a enclave as determined by associative attributes.
+This is specific to an enclave as determined by associative attributes.

 Attributes:
 - **path**: Fully qualified enclave path

-Given that multiple nodes can be composed into a single process, a enclave is used to contain the collection of profiles of all respective nodes.
-A enclave may therefore be considered the union of contained profiles.
+An enclave may therefore be considered the union of contained profiles.
-Note that the union of profiles within a enclave will result in denied privileges of any profile to supersede all allowed privileges for every profile.
-See section `<profile>` Tag for more info on MAC is applied.

 ### `<profiles>` Tag